c3e/docpatch/README.md

 ### First Milestone

-Our first target is the German constitution, called "Grundgesetz".
+Our first target is the German constitution, called *Grundgesetz*.
 First published in March 23th 1949 it was changed round about 60 times.
 It's interesting to see why it was changed, when, by whom and under what circumstances.
 The good is: All information is public.
 The bad: The information doesn't match the Open Definition and many details are hard to find.

 In short: [We are putting the complete "Grundgesetz" under version control and publish it.](https://wiki.die-foobar.org/wiki/DocPatch/Grundgesetz)